A Functional Approach to Curve Alignment and Shape Analysis: Additional figures

 \section{Additional figures}

-This section presents the results obtained from the analysis of the bat, horseshoe, and spoon datasets mentioned in Section \ref{app}.
-We applied the same procedure as for the butterfly and fork datasets, as described in Sections \ref{Resu_align} and \ref{Resu_mod}.
+This section presents additional results obtained from the analysis of the bat, horseshoe, and spoon datasets introduced in Section~\ref{app}.
+The same analysis pipeline as for the butterfly and fork datasets was applied, following the alignment and modeling procedures described in Sections~\ref{Resu_align} and \ref{Resu_mod}.

-The results from the alignment procedure are illustrated in Figure \ref{align-2}.
-We observe that the obtained shapes and their corresponding coordinate functions are visually close to the function of reference $\boldsymbol{\mu}$.
-The case of the spoon dataset is particularly interesting: the bowl of the spoons is not always in the same position.
-This highlights an identifiability issue for certain shapes.
-However, their coordinate functions remain visually well-aligned.
+The alignment results are displayed in Figure~\ref{align-2}.
+Overall, the estimated shapes and their associated coordinate functions appear to be well aligned with the reference function $\hat{\boldsymbol{\mu}}$.
+The spoon dataset is particularly interesting, as the bowl of the spoon does not always appear on the same side of the contour.
+This illustrates a potential identifiability issue for certain shapes.
+Nevertheless, the corresponding coordinate functions remain visually well aligned.

-The results related to the modeling of $\mathbf{X}$ are shown in Figures \ref{bat-gen}, \ref{horse-gen} and \ref{spoon-gen}.
-Compared to the principal concurrent model (MFPCA), our proposed method generally produces more realistic shapes, especially for the bat and horseshoe datasets.
+The modeling results for $\mathbf{C}$ are presented in Figures~\ref{bat-gen}, \ref{horse-gen}, and \ref{spoon-gen}.
+Compared with the standard multivariate functional PCA (MFPCA) approach, the proposed method generally generates more realistic shapes, particularly for the bat and horseshoe datasets.